oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/06-grafana.md

 Check the WebLogic dashboard.
 ![dashboard](images/weblogicDashboard.png)

-You can monitor the WebLogic domain with the dashboard now.
+Now you can monitor the WebLogic domain with the dashboard.

 Next: [Setting up a Webhook](07-webhook.md)